Dark-eyed Junco

 Image by Anita Lynn from Pixabay

-Eastern Phoebe prefers habitats with open water, ponds, marshes, and wet meadows.
-This includes areas such as shorelines, creeks, and streams.
-Dark-eyed Juncos typically prefer more heavily forested areas and are found in coniferous forests.
+The Eastern Phoebe is known to thrive in habitats that feature open water, including ponds, marshes, and wet meadows, as well as along shorelines, creeks, and streams.
+In contrast, the Dark-eyed Junco prefers heavily forested areas, particularly coniferous forests.

 Black Phoebe

-The Black Phoebe often gets mistaken for the junco because of its size and shape.
-The main difference is that the Black Phoebe has a charcoal gray upper body and chest, with a slightly bigger head, and a slim long black bill.
-Whereas the Junco has a slate-gray upper body, white belly, and a short and thick pink seed cracking bill.
+The Black Phoebe is sometimes mistaken for the Junco due to its similar size and shape.
+However, a closer look reveals distinct differences between the two birds.
+For instance, while the Black Phoebe has a charcoal gray upper body and chest, a slightly larger head, and a slim, long black bill, the Junco boasts a slate-gray upper body, white belly, and a short, thick pink seed-cracking bill.

-Black Phoebe live in wetland areas that contain vegetation such as grasses, shrubs, and other plants that grow near water sources or at the edge of streams and lakes.
-Dark-eyed Juncos typically prefer more heavily forested areas and are found in coniferous forests.
+Black Phoebes are commonly found in wetland areas that contain vegetation such as grasses, shrubs, and other plants that grow near water sources or at the edge of streams and lakes.
+In contrast, Dark-eyed Juncos prefer more heavily forested areas, particularly coniferous forests.

 Say’s Phoebe